thedavidang/CSC4151/README.md

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/categories.png "Categories")

 - Simply type a new category label into one of the three textboxes to stop tracking one category of expenses and start tracking a new one.
 The old category and all of its data will be archived on to your Android device.
 If you change a category to a category that you used to be tracking, all the archived data of that category will be restored.
-2. **Terms - For viewing the MIT License associated with this free, open-source app.**
+2. **Terms - For viewing the Privacy Policy, Terms & Conditions, and MIT License associated with this free, open-source app.**

 ![alt text](https://github.com/thedavidang/CSC4151/blob/master/images/terms.png "Terms")